 Introduction

 This clause specifies the encoding and delivery mechanisms for an S-101 ENC.
 Data which conforms to this Product Specification must be delivered by means of an Exchange Set.

+The S-100 Exchange Set structure is described in S-100 Part 17, clause 17-4.1.